FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/t_deployment_imbi.md

     ```
 1. Install a Transfer CFT 3.2.4 with Central Governance (you must use this command for all iSeries Transfer CFT deployments).

 - See the example and options described in the INSTALL section and customize to suit your business needs.
-Details on <a href="../install_intro_ibmi/perform_auto_installation" class="MCXref xref">Silent installation</a>.
+Details on [Silent installation](../install_intro_ibmi/perform_auto_installation).

 > **Note**
 >